rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Always Honor PersistentVolume Reclaim Policy

 This enhancement addressed an issue where the Persistent Volume (PV) reclaim policy is not consistently honored, leading to potential storage resource leaks.
-Specifically, if a PV is deleted before its associated Persistent Volume Claim (PVC), the "Delete" reclaim policy may not be executed, leaving underlying storage assets intact.
+Specifically, if a PV is deleted before its associated Persistent Volume Claim (PVC), the "Delete" reclaim policy may not be executed, leaving the underlying storage assets intact.
 To mitigate this, Kubernetes now sets finalizers on relevant PVs, ensuring that the reclaim policy is enforced regardless of the deletion sequence.
 This enhancement prevents unintended retention of storage resources and maintains consistency in PV lifecycle management.

 This work was done as part of [KEP-2644: Always Honor PersistentVolume Reclaim Policy](https://kep.k8s.io/2644) led by SIG Storage.